py5coding/py5book/integrations/trimesh.md

 Next, `path2d` could be converted to a `Py5Shape` object with [](/reference/sketch_convert_shape).
 It would look like a 2D line with random vertices and colors.
 However, that's a lot of code to create something that could be done more simply with the methods already provided by py5.
 Most likely you would never go through the trouble of creating a `Path2D` object like this.

-More likely you get `Path2D` or `Path3D` objects as the output of other Trimesh methods.
+Instead, you can get `Path2D` or `Path3D` objects as the output of other Trimesh methods.
 Let's explore this by using Trimesh's [section_multiplane()](https://trimesh.org/trimesh.base.html#trimesh.base.Trimesh.section_multiplane) method to create slices of our Strawberry model.

 First we will need to extract the [trimesh.Trimesh](https://trimesh.org/trimesh.html#trimesh.Trimesh) object from the [trimesh.Scene](https://trimesh.org/trimesh.html#trimesh.Scene) object because [section_multiplane()](https://trimesh.org/trimesh.base.html#trimesh.base.Trimesh.section_multiplane) is a `trimesh.Trimesh` method.